ioccc-src/winner/next/guidelines.md

 On the other hand, some conditions flagged by `mkiocccentry(1)` are **warnings** and it allows you to override these, if you wish.
 If you're brave enough you can use the `-W` option to ignore all warnings but this is a big risk; the `-y` option will assume '_yes_' to most questions but this is also a big risk.
+Using `-Y` will say '_yes_' to even more prompts.
 Needless to say, we do **NOT** recommend these options.
 </p>

 <p class="leftbar">